roman-milk/roman-milk.github.io/a-surprise-family-christmas-orgy.md

  "I can't help it," I shrugged, trying to play the doting boyfriend, "She's just so fucking hot."

  "You know just the right words to say, baby," she purred.
 I tried to keep a straight face as I focused on not coming under the table.
-Report_Story #2